nathan815/drone-competition/README.md

 Authors: Nathan Johnson, Ben Potter

 This application uses tellopy to control a drone.
 It includes a web app to allow the competition volunteer to enter pilot details, start/stop flights, mark flights as valid/invalid, view the live video feed, etc. All flight data is stored in Cassandra in real time.
-A separate leaderboard application reads from Cassandra and displays the top pilots and out analysis.
+A separate [leaderboard application](https://github.com/nathan815/drone-competition) reads from Cassandra and displays the top pilots and other competition stats.

 This is a semester-long project for COSC 480 Cloud Computing.